MarkZaydman/Lecture-2023-ADLM-PreanalyticsConference/slides.md

 ---

-# Reducing Speimen Hemolysis and Blood Culture Contamination in the Emergency Department Through Automated Collector
+# Reducing Specimen Hemolysis and Blood Culture Contamination in the Emergency Department Through Automated Collector

 <br>